itisaevalex/citation-verifier/README.md

 ---

-Built with ❤️ for the integrity of science at [Hackathon Name] 2025
+Built with ❤️ for the integrity of science at GenAI Genesis 2025